mydatascience/pypi-cleanup/README.md

 Authentication password may be passed via environment variable `PYPI_CLEANUP_PASSWORD`.
 Otherwise, you will be prompted to enter it.

 Authentication with TOTP is supported.
+Set `PYPI_CLEANUP_TOTP_SECRET` environment variable with your TOTP secret from PyPI account settings to enable automatic TOTP code generation.

 ### Examples: